nathaneltitane/dextop/README.md

 Power users be warned!
 As efficient and well rounded as it may be:

-- Dextop does not root your device!
+- Dextop does not root the host device!
 - Dextop does not load any services or backends!
 - Dextop does not install or configure advanced system services!

-Applications that require backend services (i.e.: Ubuntu Snap/snapd), standalone services, hardware probes and other advanced features that require access to restricted core system directories will not function: you must root your device to remove those limitations and gain full access to all system hardware and virtual devices.
+Applications that require backend services (i.e.: Ubuntu Snap/snapd), standalone services, hardware probes and other advanced features that require access to restricted core system directories will not function: the device must bee rooted to remove those limitations and gain full access to all system hardware and virtual devices.

 Dextop links some of the modified utilities that have been patched under Termux for an attempt at limited access to whatever the Android user space runtime policy permits (htop, kill, pgrep, pkill, ps, top).

 ### Activities:

-**Dextop only loads applications as needed: this helps keep a minimal footprint and your device running as smooth as possible!**
+**Dextop only loads applications as needed: this helps keep a minimal footprint and the host device running as smooth as possible!**

 Music, mail, web browsing and gaming activities should preferably be taken care of using native Android applications as they interface with the device's hardware and provide acceleration and other desirable features.
 See additons.